Cernunnos/sublime-text-virtualenv/README.md

 - __Virtualenv search__.
 Finds virtualenvs in the open folders or _anywhere_ in your system.
 - __Activation/Deactivation__.
 Select or disable the current virtualenv easily.
 - __Create and delete virtualenvs__.
 With target python selection.
-Supports both the standard [virtualenv][] package and the built-in [venv][pyvenv] module from Python 3.3.
+Supports both the standard [virtualenv][] package and the built-in [venv][pyvenv] module from Python 3.x.
 - __Integration with other packages__.
 SublimeREPL.

 ## Support

-Only Sublime Text 3.
-Tested in Linux and Windows but it should work in OS X as well.
+Sublime Text 3 or 4.
+Tested in Linux, Windows and macOS.

 ## Installation